Possessive Dancer: 1991: three-year-old season

-On her first run of 1991 Possessive Dancer was an assigned a weight of 122 pounds in a handicap race for three-year-old fillies over one mile at Kempton Park Racecourse on 24 April.
+On her first run of 1991 Possessive Dancer was assigned a weight of 122 pounds in a handicap race for three-year-old fillies over one mile at Kempton Park Racecourse on 24 April.
 Starting at odds of 8/1 she took the lead a furlong from the finish and won by lengths from Elfaslah and seventeen other opponents.
 Twelve days later she started 4/1 favourite for a handicap over nine furlongs at the same track, despite carrying top weight of 134 pounds and facing male opposition for the first time.
 She was sixth of the twenty runners on the final turn but went to the front a furlong out and came home two lengths clear of Joli's Great.
 The filly was then stepped up sharply in class when she was sent to Italy to contest the Group 1 Oaks d'Italia over 2400 metres at San Siro Racecourse in Milan on 18 May.
 Ridden by Swinburn she started at odds of 4/1 in a twelve-runner field which included Brockette (winner of the Premio Dormello) and Marta Abba (Premio Baggio).
 Possessive Dancer maintained her unbeaten record as she took the lead a furlong out and won by two lengths from Imco Lisi with a further two and a half lengths back to Brockette in third.

 Steve Cauthen took over from Swinburn when Possessive Dancer was one of ten fillies to contest the Irish Oaks over one and a half miles at the Curragh on 13 July.
 The Epsom Oaks winner Jet Ski Lady started favourite ahead of Third Watch (Ribblesdale Stakes) and Polemic (second in the Prix Saint-Alary) with Possessive Dancer next in the betting on 8/1.
 After settling his filly in fifth place Cauthen moved up into third behind Jet Ski Lady and the outsider Eileen Jenny entering the straight.
 Possessive Dancer produced a sustained run on the outside to wear down the Epsom Oaks winner and won by half a length, with a gap of three and a half lengths back to Eileen Jenny in third place.

 After five consecutive victories Possessive Dancer started 13/8 favourite in a seven-runner field for the Yorkshire Oaks at York Racecourse on 21 August but sustained her first defeat as she came home fifth behind Magnificent Star, Jet Ski Lady, Shamshir and Third Watch.
 On her final run of the season she was sent to France for the Prix Vermeille over 2400 metres at Longchamp Racecourse on 15 September and finished tenth of the fourteen runners behind Magic Night.